Here’s how you can prove your creditworthiness without bank account statements

-- Ensure a high credit score of 750 and above for approval.
+- Ensure a high credit score of 685 or higher for approval.
 Remember that your credit score shows your creditworthiness and puts lenders at ease.

 - Build a substantial repayment history comprising regular credit card and EMI payments.
 This proves that you are a reliable and responsible borrower.